 You’ll feel at one with nature and really appreciate the beauty of the stars here

 Phone:435-628-2255 Address: 1002 Snow Canyon Dr, Ivins, UT 84738 Available activities:

 Located where the Colorado Plateau meets the Mojave and Great Basin Deserts, Snow Canyon State Park is home to species not found elsewhere in the state.
-These include 13 protected species, including peregrine falcons, desert tortoise and gila monsters.
+These include 13 protected species, including peregrine falcons, desert tortoises, and Gila monsters.

-There are also kit foxes, coyotes and roadrunners as well as desert adapted plants like narrow leaf yucca, desert willow and sand sage.
-In the spring and fall, wildflowers briefly fill the park with vibrant color.
+There are also kit foxes, coyotes, and roadrunners as well as desert-adapted plants like narrow-leaf yucca, desert willow, and sand sage.
+In the spring and fall, wildflowers briefly fill the park with vibrant colors.

 Seasonal nature programs are designed to help families learn about this unique landscape, and there are horseback tours for all ages.
-There are also opportunities for hiker, bikers and rock climbers.
+There are also opportunities for hikers, bikers, and rock climbers.

 There are 14 RV sites with water and electrical hookups as well as 17 multi-use campsites.